tanneo/rails_marketplace/README.md

 20) Provide an overview and description of your Testing process.

+-  See TeganOar_A2-1/docs

+C Unfortunately timing meant custom tests could not be explored to Rspec-Rails.
+I did manual tests for testing purposes as unfortuntely timing didn't allow me to write automated tests or use Rspec.
+Testing was done iteratively after each feature sprint from the Trello board to ensure it was working.
+This was included in an excel spreadsheet in my documentation folder

 21) Discuss and analyse requirements related to information system security.